QI2lab/merfish3d-analysis/README.md

 ## Installation

 This project uses one `uv` environment for preprocessing, decoding, registration, stitching, viewing, development, and documentation.
-The Python environment installs CUDA 12.9 runtime/toolkit wheels through the project dependencies, including PyTorch from the CUDA 12.9 PyTorch index and `cupy-cuda12x[ctk]`.
+The Python environment installs CUDA 12.9 runtime/toolkit wheels through the project dependencies.
 You still need a compatible NVIDIA driver installed on the machine.

 Install `uv` if needed: